RobustCQA/ChartQA-Split/README.md

 ### **Strcuture**

-This directory has been broken down into three sub-directories:
+This directory has been broken down into two sub-directories:
 ```
 └── ChartQA-Split
     ├───dataset